 Clapping, bean bag games, rhythmic stepping or marching, and hand movements to nursery rhymes are all fun and engaging ways of bringing movement into our homes.

-My favorite way of bringing movement to children is by reciting verses while passing bean bags.
-This can be done with two or more people facing each other or in a circle.
-Each person needs their own bean bag.
+My favorite way of bringing movement to children is by reciting verses while passing bean bags. 😉

 How to Pass Bean Bags

-Step two is then taking your hands and arms out to the sides of your body (or straight in front of you in a twosome), this time with your empty right hand facing the ceiling ready to receive a bean bag from your neighbor and your left hand turning toward the floor and placing the bean bag into your neighbors open hand.
+- Next, take your hands and arms out to the sides of your body (or straight in front of you in a twosome).
+Position your empty right hand to face the ceiling ready to receive a bean bag from your neighbor, and your left hand facing the floor ready to place the bean bag into your neighbors open hand.